munnaa0/C-Sharp-Codes/README.md

 # C-Sharp-Codes
-In this reprository will contain every C# codes I write to learn the language
+This reprository will contain every C# codes I write to learn the language 💻